liyangau/redis-demo/README.md

 #### Standalone Redis

-- `make valkey-single`
+- `make redis-single`
-- `make valkey-single-ssl`
+- `make redis-single-ssl`

 You can use one of these two commands to start a single valkey container `redis-demo`.
 The configure file is downloaded from valkey [official website](https://github.com/valkey-io/valkey/blob/unstable/valkey.conf).
-In this setup, my script will change `bind 127.0.0.1` to `bind 0.0.0.0` and inject password define in `REDIS_PASSWORD` to the config file.
+In this setup, my script will change `bind 127.0.0.1` to `bind 0.0.0.0` and inject password define in `VALKEY_PASSWORD` to the config file.

 #### Redis Cluster

-- `make valkey-cluster`
+- `make redis-cluster`
-- `make valkey-cluster-ssl`
+- `make redis-cluster-ssl`

 You can use one of these two commands to start a valkey cluster.
-You need to use 6 to 12 nodes for your cluster, nodes number is defined by `REDIS_CLUSTER_NODES_NUMBER` variable.
+You need to use 6 to 12 nodes for your cluster, nodes number is defined by `VALKEY_CLUSTER_NODES_NUMBER` variable.
 By default this script create 6 nodes, 3 master and 3 slaves.

 #### Redis Replication

-- `make valkey-replication`
+- `make redis-replication`
-- `make valkey-replication-ssl`
+- `make redis-replication-ssl`

 You can use one of these two commands to start a valkey replication.
 The master container is `redis-demo` and the number of slaves is definied with **REDIS_REPLICATION_SLAVES_NUMBER** variable.
 By default this script create 3 slaves.

 #### Redis Sentinel

-- `make valkey-sentinel`
+- `make redis-sentinel`
-- `make valkey-sentinel-ssl`
+- `make redis-sentinel-ssl`

 These two command will spin up a valkey cluster first and then start 3 sentinel containers to monitor the cluster.
 If the master container  is down, sentinel will promot one of the slaves to be the master node.

 #### Clean up

-- `make valkey-cleanup`
+- `make redis-cleanup`

-This command will find all container has `valkey` in it, stop and remove these container.
-CAUTION: This command removes **ALL** contaners has `valkey` keyword in container name.
+CAUTION: This command removes **ALL** contaners has `redis` keyword in container name.